 We all desire to leave a legacy, to make a mark, to make a difference in the lives of our families and friends, and within our communities.
 A gift in your Will to the Church, no matter how big or small, is a wonderful way to support your Catholic community.

 The St Vincent de Paul Society, or SVP for short, is a group of volunteer parishioners who set out to help anyone in need.

 We need your help now more than ever as people suffer terrible hardship as a result of the COVID-19 pandemic.
 There are families short of food, lonely people who need a friend, homeless individuals and families, people struggling with financial hardship, or those facing illness.

 Join us and work with us to help in whatever way you can – whether it is phoning someone for a chat, helping to give out food bank vouchers or giving someone a lift to the doctor.
 In addition, you could make a donation that would also be a huge help.
-Talk to Sydenham SVP members at the back of the church or telephone us on 07494 162741.
+Talk to Sydenham SVP members by calling us on 07494 162741.

 PLEASE SUPPORT THE COLUMBAN MISSIONARIES BY SUBSCRIBING TO FAR EAST

 Far East provides an insight into the mission work of different Columbans around the world and provides readers with a deeper awareness of our shared call through baptism to be God’s missionaries.
 ‘Far East’ will help you better understand other cultures and religions and the effects global economics and environmental degradation have on poor and marginalised communities around the world.